 I read that a police constabulary wants shooters to tell them where they're shooting, and when, so the Armed Response Unit isn't sent out unnecessarily?
 Is this really needed?

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Shooting legal advice

 DAVID FROST says: